What Does Collision Insurance Cover?

 Can All Drivers Get Collision Coverage?

-Some customers with a history of at-fault crashes may only be able to buy collision insurance with a high deductible or may not qualify for this coverage at all.
-Talk to your auto insurance broker to find out more about collision coverage and if you qualify for it.
+Not always.
+Drivers with a history of at-fault crashes may only be able to buy collision insurance with a high deductible or may not qualify for this coverage at all.
+You must talk to your Autoplan broker to find out if you qualify.

 Do I Need Collision Insurance?

-If you have a financed or leased vehicle, collision coverage is a must.
-However, if you own your car outright, it's optional.
-Note that rental car companies tend to have their own policies around collision and liability coverage.
+If you have a financed or leased vehicle, collision coverage is almost always mandatory.
+However, if you own your car outright, it is optional.

-To decide if you need collision insurance, consider the following factors:
+To decide if you need to add this to your policy, consider the following factors:

 #1: Your Car’s Value